Char-Hunt/Learning-Info-Sec/README.md

 ⚡Professional Experience Snapshot: Char Hunt⚡

-Several YOE and certifications in Product Management and IT infrastructure analysis / IT Operations / ITGC / ITSM and Business IT Solutions throughout organizations ranging SMBs to Legal environments to Fortune 500 companies
+Several YOE in IT professional service and IT infrastructure analysis / IT Operations / ITGC / ITSM and Business IT Solutions and product management throughout organizations ranging SMBs to Legal environments to Fortune 500 companies

 Bachelor of Arts, Concentration: Digital/New Media and Communications